Grow and promote Quandamooka Festival

 - insights into cultural heritage

 - caring for country and much, much more.

-The Minjerribah Futures program aims to increase the festival’s profile, attract new visitors and help strengthen and share the Quandamooka history, language, culture and tradition.
+The Minjerribah Futures program aimed to increase the festival’s profile, attract new visitors and help strengthen and share the Quandamooka history, language, culture and tradition.

-Minjerribah Futures has provided funding since 2017 to support the planning, operation, growth and promotion of the Quandamooka Festival.
+Minjerribah Futures provided funding from 2017 to support the planning, operation, growth and promotion of the Quandamooka Festival.
 This support has included:

 - employing an events coordinator

 - developing promotional materials to increase attendance and awareness

 The 2020 and 2021 Quandamooka Festivals were cancelled due to the COVID-19 pandemic.

 The 2022 Quandamooka Festival was held 26 to 28 August 2022.

 Grow and promote the festival to attract more visitors